spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 * We will be making use of students Project 2 during the first half of todays class.
 Ensure all students have a deployed project to work with.

 * Todays class you will be using an auditing system by Google called Lighthouse.
 Familiarize yourself with the tool prior to class.
+You can find the documentation [here](https://developers.google.com/web/tools/lighthouse/).

   * Lighthouse can hang in some browsers, if possible please use Chrome.